AIO1/ECSPrimengTable/README.md

 	public bool House { get; set; }
 }
 ```
-From the above DTO, we have the basics for a table with three visible columns and a fourth column (`RowID`) that is hidden from end-users but available in the front-end fo us.
+From the above DTO, the basics for a table are defined with three visible columns and a fourth column (`RowID`) that is hidden from end-users but available in the front-end.

 Some important points about this example DTO:
 - Every property intended as a column has a `ColumnAttributes` decorator.
 This signals to **ECS PrimeNG table** that it should include this property as a column.
 Properties without this decorator are ignored and will not appear in the table.